 Take measurements of the clearance behind your faucet, and make sure you consider any sills, shelves, or other obstructions.
 Think about height, and try to visualize your new faucet in the space.

 Balance high clearance and visuals.
 Higher faucets can sometimes look out of place if you have low-hanging cabinetry or other fixtures.

 Then, think about everything else.
 Are you trying to match appliances?
 What’s their finish?
 Is the overall look of your space more ornate, or more simplistic?
 Modern, or vintage?
 Having all of this in mind will help you see a particular faucet in the larger context of your kitchen.

 Consider your preferences:

-Do you prefer pull-down sinks, or a sink with a separate sprayer?
+Do you prefer pull-down sinks or a sink with a separate sprayer?
 One handle, or two?
 What kind of handles work best for you?
 What kind of spray pattern?
-How do you like to control heat?
+How do you like to control the heat?